jh1993/UnderusedOptions/README.txt

 - Clinging Darkness (4 SP): When affecting an enemy, this spell now inflicts blind for 2 turns, which stacks in duration with pre-existing blind it has.
 - Dark Echoes (6 SP): While Darkness is active and you are blind, whenever your demon and undead minions deal damage to an enemy, the target loses current HP equal to half of the damage dealt.

+Death Chill:
+- Soothing Chill (2 SP): Death Chill now lasts indefinitely and is considered a buff if applied to one of your minions, instead healing it each turn by an amount equal to this spell's damage stat.
+This still allows the minion to release a freezing explosion on death.

 Devour Mind:
 - All of the HP threshold effects are now calculated after redeals, to make the spell more forgiving.
 - Now also works on nature units by default.